 Review of Key Results From Chapter 4

-The quantitative correlational research study evaluated, via self-assessment inventories, middle-class African Americans’ race-related stress, perception of injustice, and the potential relationship between the two.
+The quantitative correlational research study examined, via self-assessment inventories, middle-class African Americans’ race-related stress, perception of injustice, and the potential relationship between the two.
 A total of N = 62 respondents participated in this study.

 The following null hypothesis was tested:

-Ho: No significant relationship exists between a middle-class African American's self-assessed level of race-related stress and self-assessed perception of injustice.
+Ho: No significant relationship exists between a middle-class African ’ ’American’s self-assessed level of race-related stress and self-assessed perception of injustice.

 Table 1 displays the frequency counts for the demographic variables.
 All were either Black/African American or Black/African American with an additional racial/ethnic designation.
-The ages of the respondents ranged from 30-40 years to 61+ years, with a median age of Mdn = 55.50 years.
+The respondents’ ages ranged from 30-40 years to 61+ years, with a median age of Mdn = 55.50 years.
 There were more men (53.2%) than women (46.8%) in the sample.
 Sixty-one percent had an income of over $93,000/year.
 Job titles ranged from laborer/staffer to business owner, with a median job title being management.
 Seventy-four percent had earned at least a master’s degree (see Table 1).
 Table 2 displays the psychometric characteristics of the two scale scores.
-For race-related stress, the mean score was M = 3.32 on a five-point scale, and for perceived injustice, the mean score was M = 2.67 on a five-point scale.
-The Cronbach alpha coefficients were both measures were acceptable (Cronbach, 1951) (see Table 2).
+For race-related stress, the mean score was M = 3.32 on a five-point scale; for perceived injustice, the mean score was M = 2.67 on a five-point scale.
+Both Cronbach’s alpha coefficients were acceptable measures (Cronbach, 1951) (see Table 2).

 According to the Laerd Statistics website (Laerd, 2024), five assumptions are needed for Pearson correlations.
 Assumption 1 (continuous variables) was met with both scale scores having Cronbach alpha scores greater than .70 (see Table 1).
-Assumption 2 (paired variables) was met by the design of the study with the respondent’s stress score being paired with the respondent's injustice score.
+Assumption 2 (paired variables) was met by the design of the study with the respondent’s stress score being paired with the ’ ’respondent’s injustice score.
 Assumptions 3 (linear relationship) and 4 (no significant outliers) were met after inspection of Figure 1.
 Figure 1 shows a clear linear, positive relationship between the two variables.
 In addition, no significant outliers were observed (see Figure 1).
 Assumption 5 (normality) was addressed in two ways: Skewness and kurtosis statistics (see Table 2) as well as normality statistics (See Table 3).
 The skewness and kurtosis statistics were within normal limits (± 1.0, Cronbach, 1951).
-In addition, three of the four statistics in Table 3 were not significant.
+In addition, three of the four statistics in Table 3 were insignificant.
 With that, a decision was made to test the hypothesis using both a Pearson correlation and a Spearman correlation for verification purposes.

-Research Question 1 was, What relationship, if any, exists between a middle-class African American's self-assessed level of race-related stress and self-assessed perception of injustice?
-The related null hypothesis was, Ho: No significant relationship exists between a middle-class African American's self-assessed level of race-related stress and self-assessed perception of injustice.
+Research Question 1 was, What relationship, if any, exists between a middle-class African ’ ’American’s self-assessed level of race-related stress and self-assessed perception of injustice?
+The related null hypothesis was Ho: No significant relationship exists between a middle-class African ’ ’American’s self-assessed level of race-related stress and self-assessed perception of injustice.
 To answer this, the footnote of Figure 1 contains the relevant Pearson and Spearman correlations.
 Specifically, a significant positive correlation was found between stress and injustice for both the Pearson correlation (r [60] = .40, p = .001) and the Spearman correlation (rs [60] = .33, p = .008).
 This combination of findings supported rejecting the null hypothesis (see Figure 1).
 The primary hypothesis (stress related to injustice) was supported (see Figure 1).
-In this chapter, I compared these findings to the literature.
-I drew conclusions and made implications.
-I suggested a series of recommendations.
+In this chapter, I compared these findings to the literatureConclusions and implications are delineated with a series of recommendations.

 Section Two: Comparison of Results to Chapter 2 Literature Review